DanielYohai/PluralsightProject0/tasks.md

 ## Task 1 - Get User Input

-Run the main program by typing `python p.py` in your command window from the directory where you place the files for this project.
+Run the main program by typing `python main.py` in your command window from the root directory where you place the files for this project.

 You will be prompted to enter three (3) random integer numbers of your choice.